cumakurt/zimbra-migration-toolkit/README.md

 Comprehensive scripts for migrating Zimbra mail server data between servers with advanced features including progress tracking, resume capability, and detailed logging.

+**Important Note / Önemli Not**: This application tool is based on and developed from the project at [https://github.com/hodfords/zimbra-migration](https://github.com/hodfords/zimbra-migration).
+The original project by Hodfords.com Ltd provided the foundation for this enhanced migration toolkit.

 ---

 ## 📋 Table of Contents / İçindekiler